matrix-org/synapse/README.rst

     $ sudo apt-get install python-pip
     $ sudo pip install --upgrade setuptools

+If you don't have access to github, then you may need to install ``syutil`` manually by checking it out and running ``python setup.py develop --user`` on it too.

 If you get errors about ``sodium.h`` being missing, you may also need to manually install a newer PyNaCl via pip as setuptools installs an old one.
 Or you can check PyNaCl out of git directly (https://github.com/pyca/pynacl) and